 Things to do nearby Haata Cottage

-Gosforth and its surrounding area is a treasure trove of footpaths and Bridleways that any devotee of the great outdoors can (to use Viking terminology) plunder.
+Acting as a gateway to two of the most unspoiled and beautiful valleys in the Lake District Gosforth truly is a wonderful find.
+The village and its surrounding area is a treasure trove of footpaths and Bridleways that any devotee of the great outdoors can (to use Viking terminology) plunder.

-The village is a bustling little place which is incredibly well served for the foodies among you.
-There are two pubs on the village square just down the hill from the cottage and two more within half a miles' potter.
-Just down the hill from Haata Cottage is The Wild Olive, an excellent Italian restaurant with a wood fired pizza oven and a lovely little play room for children as well as access out to the village's play park.
+The village is a bustling little place, which is incredibly well served for the foodies among you.
+There are four pubs within the village environs and an excellent Italian restaurant with a wood fired pizza oven and great playing facilities for children.
+The village bakery is also justifiably famous for its delicious pies.

-Gosforth is also a gateway to another magical western Lake District valley.
+Gosforth is also a gateway to Eskdale, another magical western Lake District valley.
 The walking in Eskdale is second-to-none.
 You will find a variety of routes to the top of Scafell and Scafell Pike to suit all abilities.
-Great Moss is one of the Lake District’s best kept secrets.
+Great Moss is one of the Lake District’s best-kept secrets.
 This stunning open valley is surrounded by some of the highest ground in England, Scafell Pike, Esk Hause and Bowfell but hidden from view from the Eskdale valley floor.
 As well as big hikes to the highest fells, there are some lovely walks on the valley floor and along the beautiful river Esk.
 Why not take a walk up from the village to the wonderfully named Giggle Alley, from here you can head to the Japanese Garden a beautifully tranquil spot.
 If you’d like your adventures taken care of by experts then Westlakes Adventure is a company based in Boot providing outdoor activities for individuals, couples, families and groups.
 Their activities include rock climbing, ghyll scrambling, paddle boarding and kayaking.
-Read more in our Eskdale area guide

 Muncaster Castle makes a great day out, it sits high above the estuary where the river Esk meets the Irish Sea at Ravenglass and has a well-deserved reputation as one of Cumbria’s most popular attractions.
 The Castle makes a great rainy day visit where you can learn more about its colourful history.
 The original foundations of the building itself date back as far as 79AD - construction of the castle that you see today was started in 1258.
 As you can imagine with a castle in such an incredible position on the very edges of the country, it is steeped in history, with tales of kings and queens of murder and intrigue and ghostly presences everywhere!
 The grounds at Muncaster are just as much of a delight as you can watch stunning bird of prey displays, explore a meadow vole maze, enjoy the play-park, café and shop as well as seeing the most stunning displays of bluebells and rhododendrons when in season.

-Rather than heading inland to the fells why not consider exploring the coast?
+As well as being gateway to the staggering valleys of the Western Lake District, Gosforth also makes a great base for exploring the coastline.
 Whitehaven is a Georgian Harbour town 12 miles up the coast with a colourful history involving rum, sugar and piracy!
 The Rum Story makes a great place to start your visit and from there you can follow their ‘Quest’ around the town’s historical landmarks.
-It is also the start to the 140 mile long C2C cycle route.
+The town is also marks the start of the 140-mile long C2C cycle route.
 Closer by is Egremont where you can find the remains of a Norman Castle and just south of the town is Florence Mine, the last working iron ore mine in Europe, and part of the rich mining history of West Cumbria.
-At the Mine Heritage Centre you can learn about miners and how they lived and worked, and extracted the ore from the ground.